When taking a break from your research or while you’re here for an event or talk, there is plenty to do and see at The National Archives.

 Guidance for visitors

-Children under 16 are only allowed in the reading rooms at the discretion of the public services manager and must be supervised at all times by an adult.
-Young children and babies are not normally allowed in the reading room as they can easily become bored and may disturb other visitors.
+Children are very welcome on site, although those aged under 16 are only allowed in the reading rooms at the discretion of the public services manager and must be supervised at all times by an adult.
+Young children and babies are not normally allowed in the reading rooms as they can easily become bored and may disturb other visitors.

 You may find that you need to consult several different types of document during your visit, such as books, parchment and maps.
 Read our advice on how to handle documents, and see examples of best practice.